-As part of our goal to create a vibrant and healthy media arts community, the IMAA researches and publishes tools to assist employees and boards of directors of artist-run organizations.
+As part of our goal to create a vibrant and healthy media arts community, IMAA researches and publishes tools to assist employees and boards of directors of artist-run organizations.
 IMAASource offers access to a comprehensive, searchable collection of resources and tools for media arts organisations and practitioners from related fields.

 Come to the national media arts conference.

-The IMAA publishes a monthly newsletter featuring IMAA members’ activities as well as pertinent information that could be of interest to the independent media arts sector.
-The IMAA periodically sends out communiqués to members related to priority issues such as funding program changes, or government budget announcements that affect our members.
+IMAA publishes a monthly newsletter featuring IMAA members’ activities as well as pertinent information that could be of interest to the independent media arts sector.
+IMAA periodically sends out memo to members related to priority issues such as funding program changes, or government budget announcements that affect our members.